 Every now and then you make a piece that you like a lot, but that somehow fails to impress the jurors who see it.
 I've had three or four by that description lying around for a couple of years, dating from a period of immense productivity but relatively few show opportunities These particular pieces weren't quite as good as their brothers of the same age, and whenever I'd send out three entries, the other ones would get in.

 I understand why shows put age rules on their entries -- they want to make sure that viewers' first impressions aren't "my god, that old thing, I saw that at least once before."
 And even if a piece hasn't been shown in public, there's a danger that older work isn't up to the best the artist can produce, or simply looks dated because newer work has taken on a subtly different character.
-Nevertheless, there comes a time when a mother worries, like the mothers in Jane Austen, that her baby's expiration date has come and gone with nary a nibble from an eligible suitor.
+Nevertheless, there comes a time when a mother worries, like the mothers in Jane Austen, that her baby's expiration date has passed with nary a nibble from an eligible suitor.

 So imagine my pleasure when not one but two aging virgins, both made in 2008, got to wiggle out from the bottom of the pile of quilts on the bed and go out in public!